Novel cluster-algebraic letters for 5- and 6-point QCD processes: The nine-particle SYM alphabet and its reductions

 Given that no out-of-the-box solutions sufficed for the calculation of our linear system, which has $\mathcal{O}(10^4)$ coefficients and also contains square-roots, let us thus briefly summarise the main insights that made it possible (the reader solely interested in the final results may skip to the next paragraph): \begin{enumerate} \item It suffices to calculate the nullspace of a single operator $\mathcal{O}_{12}$, as the ones of the remaining $\mathcal{O}_{i\;i\pm 1}$ operators may be obtained by dihedral transformations. \item The nullspace of multiple operators is just the intersection of the nullspaces of each. \item The linear system of point 1 may be broken down into separate subsystems for the rational letters and for each set of letters~\eqref{eq:Gr49NRLetters} with the same square root, because

-and each radicand $\Delta=\Delta_j$ is linearly independent of all other square roots and rational factors. \item All subsystems of point 3 can be solved by finite field methods, as eq.~\eqref{eq:oneOperatorProblemAlgebraic} implies that any non-rational terms will appear at most as overall factors $\Delta^{-1/2}$ that can be scaled out. \end{enumerate} This reduction procedure was implemented in the ancillary \texttt{Mathematica} file~\texttt{alphabet_\allowbreak reduction.nb}, which outputs any subalphabet in any orientation, taking as input the initial alphabet of subsection~\ref{subsec:pTr49AB}, as well as the file \texttt{nullSpaceData.m} containing the precomputed nullspace of point 1 above.\footnote{For the square-root letters, instead of applying a single operator on all of them, we have equivalently applied all operators on a representative letter of each cyclic class.}
+and each radicand $\Delta=\Delta_j$ is linearly independent of all radicands and rational factors. \item All subsystems of point 3 can be solved by finite field methods, as eq.~\eqref{eq:oneOperatorProblemAlgebraic} implies that any non-rational terms will appear at most as overall factors $\Delta^{-1/2}$ that can be scaled out. \end{enumerate} This reduction procedure was implemented in the ancillary \texttt{Mathematica} file~\texttt{alphabet_\allowbreak reduction.nb}, which outputs any subalphabet in any orientation, taking as input the initial alphabet of subsection~\ref{subsec:pTr49AB}, as well as the file \texttt{nullSpaceData.m} containing the precomputed nullspace of point 1 above.\footnote{For the square-root letters, instead of applying a single operator on all of them, we have equivalently applied all operators on a representative letter of each cyclic class.}

-In this manner, we have produced all DCI subalphabets illustrated in figure~\ref{tab:results}.
+In this manner, we have produced all DCI subalphabets illustrated in table~\ref{tab:results}.
 We could also continue with subalphabets where more than two massless legs are joined to form a massive leg, but these are contained in the alphabet related to the $Gr(4,8)$ cluster algebra, which has already been analysed in~\cite{Chicherin:2020umh}.
-The first line corresponds to the known nine-point massless DCI alphabet, whereas the second line to the nullspace of a single operator as explained in point 1 above, and as interpreted as a momentum twistor analogue of a BCFW shift in subsection~\ref{subsec:massivemomenta}.
+The first line in the table corresponds to the known nine-point massless DCI alphabet, whereas the second line to the nullspace of a single operator as explained in point 1 above, whose action was interpreted in subsection~\ref{subsec:massivemomenta} as (the momentum twistor analogue of) an infinitesimal BCFW shift.
 We also remind the reader that by the conventions of the previous subsection, rational (rationalisable) letters are parity even (odd) rational expressions of the Pl\"ucker coordinates.

 Next, we will focus on the colour-coded cases, where the DCI breaking mechanism analysed in the previous two sections will allow us to obtain predictions for LI 5- and 6-point letters relevant for QCD.